Kodik77rus/express-api/README.md

 | **sort="byPriceAsc,byDateDesc"**  | `string` | sorts by price ascendin and<br />by date descending   | `false` |
 | **sort="byPriceDesc,byDateAsc"**  | `string` | sorts by price descending and<br />by date ascending  | `false` |

->position of the attributes passed in the query request is not important.
+>Position of the attributes passed in the query request is not important.

 #### Examples:

 #### 1. GET `http://localhost:3000/api/ads?page=1&sort=byPriceAsc`

-returns response satus code 200, and page (sortred array of object by price ascendin) max ads on one page 10, <br /> each object has contains a title, price, link to the main image (first in the list) of ad.
+Returns response satus code 200, and page (sortred array of object by price ascendin) max ads on one page 10, <br /> each object has contains a title, price, link to the main image (first in the list) of ad.

->If query param has `"byDate"` the date field is added to the object
+>If query param has `"byDate"` the date field is added to the object.

 ```json
 [